logux/docs/guide/concepts/node.md

 2. `380:Uf_pPwE4` is **client ID**.
 Each browser tab has a unique node ID, but every browser tab in this browser will have the same client ID.
 3. `6K7iYdJH` is **tab ID**.
 Each browser tab will have unique value.

+You can use [`parseId`](https://logux.io/redux-api/#globals-parseid) helper to get user ID and client ID from action ID or node ID.

 On the server you can get user ID and client ID of the client by:

 <details open><summary>Node.js</summary>